 What you learn on a nursing degree course

 Full-time nursing degree courses are run at the approved educational institutions (AEIs), as decided upon by the NMC and are available in all four main branches of nursing:

 - learning disabilities.

+These courses generally take a minimum of three years to complete, although you may be able to take a shorter course if you have prior learning (see the section below).
 You usually need to decide which of the four branches you wish to train for before applying for a course.
 There are also ‘dual field’ degrees, which enable you to study two of the branches.

 Your previous learning may meet some of the requirements of the nursing degree programme and allow you to complete it more quickly.
 Up to a third of a three-year programme can be accredited in this way, so you could potentially complete your nursing degree in two years.